digitaltwincentre/digitaltwincentre.github.io/_biweeklies/Biweekly-25.md

 * Maestro2 working on interface
 * Discussing with Simon on how to apply formal methods to Maestro2/Mabl

+#### Maurizio Palmieri
+* Resuming the work on drones co-simulation and formal verification: working on improving the quality of a paper we are writing a UNIPI
+* About to start a University project which might involve using co-simulation to build a database for AI.
+The aim of the project is using AI in medical devices.

 ## Sub-projects status